nobodyman123/puzzle-solver/README.md

 ## How to use
 * run indiviual puzzle scripts if you want to use the sucky input
 * run "gui.py" to open the gui
-* loading "Test" will give you a preview of the user experience for the gui
+* loading "TestGui" will give you a preview of the user experience for the gui
-* loading "Jigoku" will do something but you cant actually solve yet

 ## Dev plan
  * puzzles that are currently implemented work, but input sucks